spencerhass15/JavaScriptFrameworks2020/docs/InstallationGuideMac.md

 Node.js is a JavaScript runtime engine.
 Basically, it allows you to run JavaScript programs outside of the browser.

-You will need to have the latest _Current_ version of Node installed as of September 2019 (12.10).
+You will need to have the latest _LTS_ version of Node installed as of January 2020 (12.14).
 If you already have Node.js installed, type `node -v`.
-If you do not have the latest version, see https://flaviocopes.com/how-to-update-node/ for instructions on how to upgrade.
+If you do not have the 12.14 version, see https://flaviocopes.com/how-to-update-node/ for instructions on how to upgrade.

 You should also update NPM.
 You can update it with: